BolajiAyodeji/Blogposts/cm0xzjmmk000209jn8jg0btqw.md

 ---

-> **Friendly disclaimer**: This is not a paid ad for IMGLY or so :).
+> **Friendly disclaimer**: This is not a paid promotional for IMGLY or so :).
 I built this app and wrote this tutorial months ago as part of an interview process and I’m happy to share my learnings with everyone as always.
-I hope you still find the content useful; there’s quite a lot you can learn here even beyond the product.
+I hope you still find the content useful; there’s quite a lot you can learn here.
 Cheers!